Biomedical Sciences

 BMMAG 571: Advanced Pharmacology and Chemotherapy

-Credits 3.0This course builds on material presented in the Principles of Pharmacology, with a greater emphasis on clinically important drugs.
-In particular, pathophysiology and drugs of the central nervous system, the autocoids, the respiratory system, the gastrointestinal system, and the endocrine system will be discussed along with antibiotic and antineoplastic chemotherapy.
+Credits 4.0This course builds on material presented in the Principles of Pharmacology, with a greater emphasis on clinically important drugs.
+The course will complete pharmacology of the cardiovascular and the renal systems, then continue with pathophysiology and drugs of the central nervous system, the autocoids, the respiratory system, the gastrointestinal system, and the endocrine systems.
+The course will finish with antibiotic and antineoplastic chemotherapy.

 BMMAG 591: Capstone Course

-Credits 2.0This course represents the integrative summation of the required coursework in the Master's curriculum.
-Successful completion of the course requires the preparation of a scholarly, literature-based manuscript on a topic of the student's choice an presentation of the topic in a research poster format.
+Credits 1.0This course represents the integrative summation of the required coursework in the Master's curriculum.
+Successful completion of the course requires the preparation of a scholarly literature review in service of a faculty research mentor's project and presentation of the topic in a research poster format.
 Throughout the course, students are required to show progression on the project through submission of outlines and drafts of the student's manuscript and poster.

 BMMAG 802: Health Career Planning